The brake rotors are a vital part of your vehicle. The brake pads push against the brake rotor when you apply force to the brake pedal.

 All brake rotors get a small number of scratch marks pretty soon after replacement, but if you can see many deep scratch marks, it is probably time to replace the disc rotors.

-Deep scratch marks are often caused by stones that got stuck between the brake pad and the rotor.
-If you hear a bad noise while braking sometime before, it was maybe caused by a stone there.
+Deep scratch marks are often caused by stones that get stuck between the brake pad and the rotor.
+If you heard a bad noise while braking sometime before noting these scratches, it might have been caused by a stone there.

-7. Large edge on outer part of the brake rotor
+7. Large edge on the outer part of the brake rotor

 The best way to see if a brake rotor needs a replacement is by checking the small edge on the brake rotor’s outer or inner part.